Instant View: Mexican finance minister quits, deputy named successor

 “The one calling the shots is Andres Manuel Lopez Obrador.
 Having a good finance minister is a positive, but not a necessary condition for investors to like Mexico.”

+“We expect the sell-off to be somewhat contained given the quick nomination of Arturo Herrera as Urzua’s replacement.
+Herrera has been the face of Mexico’s Finance Ministry in meetings with international investors in recent months and is a credible choice.”

+“The outgoing minister’s resignation letter confirms the waning influence of the office of the Finance Minister over key economic decisions.
+We view Mexico as a gradually deteriorating story within the emerging market landscape.”

-Reporting by Stefanie Eschenbacher, Rebekah F Ward, Abraham Gonzalez, Noe Torres and Miguel Angel Gutierrez; Writing by Anthony Esposito; Editing by Cynthia Osterman
+Reporting by Stefanie Eschenbacher, Rebekah F Ward, Abraham Gonzalez, Noe Torres and Miguel Angel Gutierrez; Writing by Anthony Esposito; Editing by Cynthia Osterman, Rosalba O'Brien and Lisa Shumaker